TheTumultuousUnicornOfDarkness/CPU-X/README.md

 ## Usage

 Start program with root privileges allow to use Dmidecode.
-Simply run command `cpu-x` if it is installed on you system, or double-click on `cpu-x_portable` is also possible.
+Simply run command `cpu-x` if it is installed on you system, or double-click on `cpu-x` is also possible.

 ## Download binairies